 Ensure Fit Issue #1: Distorted images, slide backgrounds and anything else that PowerPoint had to automatically resize on your slide master.

 To fix these issues, you’ll need to navigate to your slide master and adjust (or rebuild) your template to make everything fit.
-For help, see our guide on building out your slide master here.

 Ensure Fit Issue #2: Your content will be scaled down to fit your new slide size, leaving you with a lot of white space.
 In addition, all your font sizes will be smaller, making them hard to read.

 For small content like this, you’ll need to work through your slides and resize your content accordingly.
 Keep in mind the people at the back of the room too when choosing a new font style and size.

 Saving your custom slide size as a PowerPoint theme